-The Community Development Division of Economic Development administers the daily operation of the Community Development Block Grant (CDBG) program.
+The Community Services Department administers the daily operation of the Community Development Block Grant (CDBG) program.
 The City of Auburn has been a CDBG entitlement city since 2000 and has utilized the funds for a broad range of capital projects that preserve and develop a viable community, decent housing and a suitable living environment, and expands economic opportunities principally to benefit low to moderate income residents.
 The CDBG program is a flexible program that provides communities with resources to address a wide range of unique community development needs.

 The City has brought 288 substandard houses up to standard, and built 143 new houses for first-time homeowners through Federal programs such as Community Development Block Grant and Urban Development Action Grants.
-The Community Development Division's efforts are directed at aiding low to moderate-income citizens through a variety of programs such as the Affordable Housing Program and mortgage subsidies from the Revolving Loan Fund (RLF).
+The Community Services Department's efforts are directed at aiding low to moderate-income citizens through a variety of programs such as the Affordable Housing Program and mortgage subsidies from the Revolving Loan Fund (RLF).